noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 17/4/2022 17:45 Francesca: "you don't have to masturbate yourself, you don't have to eat, you don't have work".
 Francesca you don't have to live in the democratic society, you're a slaver, a sadist, a Mafia, a human trader.
 You've got to be jailed for life.
 The she says: "i also don't want that you got babies".

+- 18/4/2022 22:54 Francesca follow to torture all day long.
+All day with her Mafias, non state actors that are "experts" in hacking.
+Why?
+A service of human trade is killing people with good business idea.
+Killing and sold them in slavery market.
+Aurora mean while: "why you don't go to sleep."
+Shut up terrorist, thank you.

+- 19/4/2022 08:40 **Francesca** follow to kidnap threat my self using the figure of a sardine Mafia that have taken power after the "anonima sarda" destruction.
+He is probably a military mercenary that take orders from the Francesca family.
+People that are using some marina militare fellows to do human trade, mafia, and terrorism of fair right.